inbravo/scala-feature-set/README.md

 -  [Usage of keyword '++' in collections] [StringsTest.md]
 -  [Usage of 'for each' as loop] [ForEachTest.md]
 -  [Usage of 'Either' as return types] [EitherTest.md]
+-  [Half a line of Scala is the equivalent of seven lines of Java] [PrimaryConstructorTest.md]
+-  [Primary constructor] [PrimaryConstructorTest.md]
+-  [Auxiliary constructors] [AuxiliaryConstructorsTest.md]
 -  [Difference between private and private[this]] [ObjectPrivateAccess.md]
 -  [How object-private access works] [ObjectPrivateAccess.md]
 -  [Operators are nothing just methods.
 Operator overloading example] [OperatorsAreMethods.md]